Chicken Noodle Soup Recipe From the 1800s vs Today

 Published on April 11, 2016

+Twenty-first century, over-the-counter medicines abound and are cheaper than a good pot of chicken noodle soup — there’s an irony to that.
 In the early 1800s, home remedies were the vogue.
-They had to be-that’s all there was.
+They had to be; that’s all there was.
 For the most part, they involved food, lovingly prepared by Mom or Grandma and served on a little tray.
 The patient rested on pillows and away from drafts.
 Because life was lived at a slower pace, sick people could afford a day or two of rest.
-The sickroom foods included soup, custards, toast and tea.
-Those foods slowed down the body so it could gather strength from the rest.
+The sickroom foods included soup, custards, toast, and tea.
+Those foods slowed down the body, so it could gather strength from the rest.

 However, back in the later 1800s, there was a line of cure-alls that went beyond the kitchen.
 Swamp Root and Lightning Hot Drops promised about the same thing as Foley’s Kidney Cure and Dr. William’s Pink Pills for Pale People.
 (I did not make those up!)
-In the local paper from 1894 to 1930 there were no less than 22 elixirs, syrups and pills advertised to cure what ailed you.
+In the local paper from 1894 to 1930, there were no less than 22 elixirs, syrups, and pills advertised to cure what ailed you.
 Virtually all of them included alcohol.

 Online Store Logo